Deformations of Non-K\"ahler Hyperbolicity Notions and Modifications of Degenerate Balanced Manifolds: Balanced hyperbolic manifolds

-The reminder of this section is devoted to the behavior of balanced hyperbolicity under small deformations.
-Let ${X_t : t \in \B_\varepsilon(0)}$ be an analytic family of compact complex $n$-dimensional manifolds with $X_0$ balanced, where $\B_\varepsilon(0) \subset \C^N$ is the open ball of radius $\varepsilon>0$.
-Alessandrini and Bassanelli observed that the balanced property is, in general, \textbf{not} preserved under small deformations; a classical counterexample is given by the small deformation of the Iwasawa manifold constructed by Nakamura (see \cite{nakamura1972complex, alessandrini1990small}).
-A first extra condition ensuring stability is the $\partial\bar\partial$-\textit{lemma} property: C.-C. Wu proved in \cite{wu2006geometry} (Theorem 5.12) that satisfying the $\partial\bar\partial$-lemma is \textbf{open} under small deformations, and if $X_0$ is a balanced $\partial\bar\partial$-manifold, the nearby fibers $X_t$ are also balanced $\partial\bar\partial$-manifolds.
-However, D. Popovici conjectured in \cite{popovici2017volume} that every compact $\partial\bar\partial$-manifold is balanced (Conjecture 6.1).
-Nevertheless, the $\partial\bar\partial$ assumption can be weakened while still preserving the stability of the balanced property (see \cite{fu2011note}, \cite{ angella2017small}); one such condition will be discussed later in this section.
+The remainder of this section is devoted to the behavior of balanced hyperbolicity under small holomorphic deformations.
+Let ${X_t: t \in \B_\varepsilon(0)}$ be an analytic family of compact complex $n$-dimensional manifolds with $X_0$ balanced, where $\B_\varepsilon(0) \subset \C^N$ is the open ball of radius $\varepsilon>0$ centered at $0$.
+L. Alessandrini and G. Bassanelli observed that the balanced property is, in general, \textbf{not} preserved under small deformations; a classical counterexample is given by the small deformation of the Iwasawa manifold constructed by Nakamura (see \cite{nakamura1972complex}, \cite{alessandrini1990small}).
+A first extra condition ensuring stability is the $\partial\bar\partial$-property: C.-C. Wu proved in \cite{wu2006geometry} (Theorem 5.12) that satisfying the $\partial\bar\partial$-property is \textbf{open} under small deformations, and if $X_0$ is a balanced $\partial\bar\partial$-manifold, the nearby fibers $X_t$ are balanced $\partial\bar\partial$-manifolds.
+However, D. Popovici conjectured in \cite{popovici2017volume} that every compact $\partial\bar\partial$-manifold carries a balanced metric (Conjecture 6.1).
+Nevertheless, the $\partial\bar\partial$ assumption can be weakened while still preserving the deformation stability of the balanced property (see \cite{fu2011note}, \cite{ angella2017small}).
+One such condition will be discussed later in this section.